What makes ADHD?

 Get plenty of sleep

 Not having enough sleep will aggravate the symptoms of ADHD.
 Tiredness affects your attention span, memory and complex problem solving, for example.
-Sometimes, it’s hard to tell whether the medicine works when you haven’t had a good night’s sleep.
+Sometimes, it’s hard to tell whether the medicine works when you haven’t had a good night sleep.

 Unfortunately, people with ADHD appear to have sleep disorders or sleep disturbances.
-Fortunately sleep disorders can be treated.
+Fortunately, sleep disorders can be treated.
 Often just changing your habits is all you need.

 Using pill containers

-People with attention deficit hyperactivity disorder often appear to fail to take or take their medication twice.
+People with attention deficit hyperactivity disorder often appear to fail to take their medication twice.
 Buying and filling three containers of pills a week at the same time.
 It not only keeps you safe but it also lets you know when you run out of drugs.

 Monitor the impulses

 People with attention deficit hyperactivity disorder are at higher risk for various addictions.
-Understanding where your limitations are and finding sources of healthy reinforcement to keep the energy of your mind up, like music, exercise, humor and puzzles.
+Understanding where your limitations are and finding sources of healthy reinforcement to keep the energy of your mind up, like music, exercise, humour and puzzles.